-On-Site Music Programs Through BCM’s Onsite Division, instruction is offered through more than 70 courses to 1,100 individuals through private and group sessions in every major instrument, e.g. piano, strings, voice, winds, brass, and percussion within specific genres -- e.g. jazz, classical, contemporary, world music -- and specific pedagogies.
+Through BCM’s Onsite Division, instruction is offered through more than 70 courses to 1,100 individuals through private and group sessions in every major instrument, e.g. piano, strings, voice, winds, brass, and percussion within specific genres -- e.g. jazz, classical, contemporary, world music -- and specific pedagogies.
+BCM has expanded its curriculum over the past two years.
+New courses include Group Guitar Instruction, World Drumming for youth, Songwriting for teens, and much more.
 Instruction is provided at the BCM’s main facility – a 10,000 sq. ft. historic, landmark, Victorian mansion nestled in the heart of Park Slope, Brooklyn.
-A core tenet of BCM’s mission is to serve everyone, and we provide scholarships annually to talented students in need.
+A core tenet of BCM’s mission is to serve everyone, and we provide 200 scholarships annually to talented students in need.

 58 Seventh Avenue, Brooklyn, New York Phone: 718-622-3300 | CONTACT US |